SpeedyWeather/SpeedyWeather.jl/docs/src/primitiveequation.md

 ```
 This is the form of the temperature equation that SpeedyWeather.jl uses.
 Temperature
 is advected through the material derivative and first term on the right-hand side
-represents a diabatic conversion term describing how the temperature changes with
+represents an adiabatic conversion term describing how the temperature changes with
 changes in pressure.
 Recall that this term originated from the work term in
 the first law of thermodynamics.
 The forcing term ``\tfrac{Q}{c_p}`` is here
 identified as the physical parameterizations changing the temperature, for example